koszullab/E_coli_analysis/README.md

 ### Miscellaneous

-To analyse plasmids contacts signal along the main Escherichia coli genome and plot the signal centered around matS sites, we used the R code [plasmid_genome_norm4.R](R_codes/plasmid_genome_norm4.R).
+To analyze plasmids contacts signal along the main Escherichia coli genome and plot the signal centered on matS sites, we used the R code [plasmid_genome_norm4.R](R_codes/plasmid_genome_norm4.R).

 The enrichment analysis of the CIDs borders was carried out thanks to the R script [borders_statistics5.R](R_codes/borders_statistics5.R).